commercialhaskell/stack/doc/GUIDE.md

 noticed that phrase a few times in the output from commands above.
 Implicit global is essentially a hack to allow Stack to be useful in a non-project setting.
-When no implicit global configuration file exists, Stack creates one for you with the latest LTS snapshot as the resolver.
+When no implicit global configuration file exists, Stack creates one for you with the latest LTS snapshot.
 This allows you to do things like:

 * compile individual files easily with `stack ghc`
 * build executables without starting a project, e.g. `stack install pandoc`